Skip links

 Conditional Tense: Spanish Grammar Made Easy

-Take a look at the endings next to the infinitives in the table below and notice that we only have one conjugation in English for the conditional verb.
+Look at the examples of regular verbs in the Spanish conditional tense in the table below and notice that in English we have only one conjugation for the verb conditional.

 Pronouns Hablar (speak)